Repairs

 Repair Shop Status

 We’re up and running!
-We expect a 3-4 day turnaround time (or less) for setups at the moment.
-Fretwork is sitting at about a 1-2 week turnaround.
+We expect a 4 day turnaround time for setups at the moment.

 Here are the types of work we currently have capacity for: